Buying Solid Wood Furniture Made in the USA - Why it MattersBy Bailiegh Basham · June 4, 2022

 There are a number of factors to weigh when choosing your next piece of furniture—decor style, brand reputation, pricing, etc. It would be wise for consumers to add one more consideration to this list: whether or not the solid wood furniture is made in the USA.
 While some benefits may seem obvious, others may surprise you.

-What Does “American-Made” Even Mean in Regards to Furniture
+What Does “USA-Made” Even Mean in Regards to Furniture

 Unfortunately, some furniture manufacturers treat “USA-made” as a marketing ploy rather than an actual business practice.
 In fact, the FTC even created a law in 2021 to prevent companies from using loopholes to justify the misleading use of this phrase.
 Why was this necessary?
 Because many manufacturers will only have the last, superficial leg of the building process completed in the USA while the remainder of the construction happens overseas.

 So what steps can you take to ensure that your next real wood furniture purchase is actually USA-made?
 Firstly, look at the website and see how much transparency they provide about the furniture-making process.
 If what they produce is of quality (and made in America), they should be proud of the building practices rather than secretive.
 Be particularly suspicious of corporations that would have international business connections and produce furniture at a large enough scale to justify shipping expenses.

 Next, be wary of any rates that appear “too good to be true.”
 USA-made solid wood furniture is traditionally considered quite valuable.
 If the prices aren’t reflective of this quality, you’re probably peddled internationally-made knock-offs using subpar materials like veneer.

 Not every company that proudly declares that their solid wood furniture is made in the USA is pulling the wool over your eyes.
 There are plenty (Countryside Amish Furniture, included) that source their hardwood from North America, hire American workers, and operate exclusively within USA-based workshops.